-A third challenge, if unsuccessful, will result in the loss of a team time out, either first or second half.
+A third challenge, if unsuccessful, will result in the loss of a team time out.

-If both first half and second half team time outs have been used prior to any challenges, a team will continue to have the opportunity for one challenge.
+If both team time outs have been used prior to any challenges, a team will continue to have the opportunity for one challenge.

 The ball shall be considered in play until an official stops the game by sounding the whistle.

 The game shall not be stopped because of player injury until the ball is dead.

 The Referee shall not stop the game to impose a penalty until the ball is dead.

 The game shall not be delayed except by permission of the Referee.
 Any unauthorized delay shall be subject to penalty.

 The Referee shall allow Team A 20 seconds in which to put the ball into play.
 If the stadium countdown clock is not in operation, the Referee shall be the sole judge as to when the time count shall commence, after allowing both teams reasonable time in which to line up after the preceding play.